 Are financial constraints a significant determinant of company investment activities?
 Numerous papers have addressed this question in the last decade.1 This paper is novel in two principal respects.
-First, we investigate whether the impact of financing constraints differs between firms in Britain and Germany.
-Second, we investigate whether the impact of financing constraints differs between investment in fixed capital and investment in research and development (R&D)2.
-Alfred Marshall (1919, p.347) was neither the first, nor last, to draw critical comparisons between the system of finance for innovation in Britain relative to that in Germany.
-Despite this interest there have been no systematic attempts to exploit firm level information on R&D investment and cash flow to identify the importance of liquidity constraints across the two nations.
+First, we investigate whether the impact of financial variables differ between firms in Britain and Germany.
+Second, we investigate whether the impact of financial variables differ between investment in fixed capital and investment in research and development (R&D).2 Alfred Marshall (1919, p.347) was neither the first, nor last, to draw critical comparisons between the system of finance for innovation in Britain relative to that in Germany.
+Despite this interest there have been no systematic attempts to exploit firm level information on R&D investment and cash flow to identify any differences in the importance of liquidity constraints across the two nations.

 Testing for financial constraints is intrinsically difficult.
 Financial variables such as cash flow contain information about expected future profitability which may be relevant for investment decisions even under the null of perfect capital markets.
 Recent econometric tests have relied on finding differential sensitivity to cash flow between sub-samples of firms that are thought to be differentially affected by financial constraints a priori; and/or on structural econometric models which control for the influence of expected profitability under particular, usually highly restrictive, assumptions.
 There are at least two major problems with this methodology.
-First, the allocation of firms to 'constrained' and 'unconstrained' regimes is often based on outcomes which, at least in part, are chosen endogenously by firms (e.g. dividend payments, size, corporate structure).
-Second, as Kaplan and Zingales (1997) have forcefully noted, even results based on structural models (e.g. Q models, Euler equations) have generally found some sensitivity to cash flow even for the sub-samples of supposedly 'unconstrained' firms.
-At the same time, recent evidence of lumpy adjustment has cast doubt on the specification of most existing structural models.3
+First, the allocation of firms to 'constrained' and 'unconstrained' regimes is often based on outcomes which, at least in part, are chosen endogenously by firms (e.g. dividend payments, employment size, corporate structure).
+Second, as Kaplan and Zingales (1997) have forcefully noted, even results based on structural models (e.g. Q models, Euler equations) have generally found some sensitivity to cash flow even for the sub-samples of supposedly 'unconstrained'